|Surround Mono||1||-||1||may be||>=1|

-Stereo system illustrated in the figure above.
-Such system provides or improves the followings: the special perception, localization of the virtual sound sources (located between the two loudspeakers); perceptions of the sound filed of the performance space, and frequency characteristics of the reproduced sound sources.
+A stereo system is illustrated in the figure above.
+Such system provides or improves the followings: the special perception, localization of the virtual sound sources (located between the two loudspeakers), perceptions of the sound field of the performance space, and the frequency characteristics of the reproduced sound sources.

 Stereo-Sound Listening Area

-When the listener move farther off the line of symmetry the virtual sound sources move toward the closest loudspeaker as well and the width of the reproduced sound stage reduced.
+When the listener moves farther off the line of symmetry, the virtual sound sources move toward the closest loudspeaker as well and the width of the reproduced sound stage reduced.
 Consequently, the preferences of the stereo system drop.
-The listening area where the preference is 60-85% represent the location where the listener can separate fewer virtual sound sources (at least 3 group) on the loudspeakers line (Base Line).
+The listening area where the preference is 60-85% represents the location where the listener can separate fewer virtual sound sources (at least 3 groups) on the loudspeakers line (Base Line).

 The stereo-effect area can be increased in many ways.
-One is to minimize the shifting of the location of the reproduced sound stage when the listener moves off the symmetry line.
+One way is to minimize the shifting of the location of the reproduced sound stage when the listener moves off the symmetry line.
 This can be done in different ways, one of which is to aim the loudspeakers as following:

 Multichannel Audio Systems

 Multichannel systems refer to the system that incorporate more than two loudspeakers as well as two or more transmission channels or recording processes.
-These systems are widely used in the cinemas and the home theater.
-The major issue for these systems is the compatibility between these systems itself for different applications as well as the compatibility between these systems and the regular stereo or mono system.
-This is the reason why these systems started to be standardized just in the last few years.
+These systems are widely used in the movie/home theaters.
+The major issue for these systems is the compatibility between different types for different applications as well as the compatibility with the regular stereo or mono system.
+This is the reason why these systems were standardized several years ago.

-The main configuration of the system for home theater is the 5-1 or 3-2 system illustrated in the following drawing.
-This configuration may be applied with different transmission system or recording process and it is independent of the coding formats.
+The main configuration of the system for home theaters is the 5-1 or 3-2 system illustrated in the following drawing.
+This configuration can be used with different transmission systems or recording processes and it is independent of the coding formats.

 Practically, room interiors may not be optimized for the loudspeaker layout, and